-Use the recommendations listed here to ensure that your Astra Trident installation is secure.
+Use the recommendations listed here to ensure your Astra Trident installation is secure.

 Run Astra Trident in its own namespace